ChristineLuBean/christinelubean/README.md

 <h1 align="center">Hello!
 I'm Christine LuBean 👋</h1>
 <h3 align="center">I’m a software engineer, writer, and artist living in Washington state.</h3>

-<p align="left"> My love of solving problems and learning how things work lead me to teaching myself how to create websites when I was 11.
+<p align="left"> My love of solving problems and learning how things work led me to teaching myself how to create websites when I was 11.
 I went from a kid with a beaten up HTML manual to a full-stack developer over the course of my teenage and young adulthood years.</p>

 <div align="left">
 <p align="left">I am a self-motivated and self-directed worker.
 I can adapt quickly to changes in priorities and maintain a positive attitude and a strong work ethic with a high level of professionalism.
 My personal strengths include creativity, an innovative outlook on challenges, good interpersonal skills and the ability to multitask.
 My work experience has enabled me to gain a better understanding of people from different cultural backgrounds and their needs while utilizing the skills that I possess for the benefit of others.</p>